TheSeaCook/tape2esxdos/README.md

 first.

-Utility uses non-standard tape block identifiers, so data for transfer must be prepared with the `split.py` script. split.py normally produces a single TAP with 8K data chunks (see `--block_size` argument).
-The maximum chunk size is 16K, apparently smaller number of chunks reduces the time required to transmit data headers and meta information. `split.py` can insert placeholder blocks between data chunks, this is required if Speccy’s storage device is unable to quickly save the chunk (see `--pause` command line argument).
+Utility uses non-standard tape block identifiers, so data for transfer must be prepared with the `split.py` script. split.py normally produces a single TAP with 8K (when transferring less than 48k) or 16k data chunks (see `--block_size` argument).
+The maximum chunk size is 16K, apparently bigger chunks reduces the time required to transmit data headers and meta information.

+`split.py` can insert placeholder blocks between data chunks, this is required if Speccy’s storage device is unable to quickly save the chunk (see `--pause` command line argument).

 If your audio equipment is not reliable, “split” mode can be enabled with the `--split` command line argument.
 Is this case split.py creates a separate TAP file for each data chunk, simplifying retries.
 So far in our limited testing there was no need to use it, you can simply loop the data TAP file and eventually t2esx will load all the chunks.

+Additional options generally required only if you want to use higher than normal transfer speed (e.g. on Next running at 28MHz it is possible to use 8x playback speed, but you may need --pause 2 or longer, depending on your SD card write performance).

 t2esx utility display the following status indicators (`N` means chunk number):